googlecreativelab/tiny-motion-trainer/README.md

 Since 2009, coders have created thousands of experiments using Chrome, Android, AI, WebVR, AR and more.
 We showcase these projects and a variety of helpful tools and resources to inspire a diverse community of makers to explore, create, and share what’s possible with these technologies.

-**Tiny Motion Trainer** is a part of the Tensorflow Microcontroller Experiments, a collection of open source, interactive projects designed to demonstrate some fun ways to combine Arduino and Tensorflow Lite for Microcontrollers.
+**Tiny Motion Trainer** is a part of the TensorFlow Lite for Microcontrollers Experiments, a collection of open source, interactive projects designed to demonstrate some fun ways to combine Arduino and TensorFlow Lite for Microcontrollers.

 These projects were built with the
-[Arduino Sense 33 BLE](https://store.arduino.cc/usa/nano-33-ble-sense "Arduino Store"), [Tensorflow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers "TFL4M"), standard web technologies ( HTML, CSS & Javascript).
+[Arduino Sense 33 BLE](https://store.arduino.cc/usa/nano-33-ble-sense "Arduino Store"), [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers "TFL4M"), standard web technologies ( HTML, CSS & Javascript).

 ---